8tentaculos/cssfun/README.md

 const Button = () => <button className={classes.button}>Click me</button>;
 ```

-## Parsers
+## Renderers
-Parsers are functions that transform style objects into CSS strings.
+Renderers are functions that transform style objects into CSS strings.
 When composed, the first parser receives the styles object, and the final one outputs the
 resulting CSS string.
 By default, StyleSheets are rendered using `parseStyles` and `renderStyles`.